Aviancer/amouse/README.md

 ```
 Anachro Mouse, a usb to serial mouse adaptor.

 This software will convert USB mouse inputs to serial (Microsoft) mouse protocol for retro hardware.
-This way you can use an existing modern PC/laptop or perhaps even a Raspberry Pi to mouse on your retro system.
+This way you can use a Raspberry Pi or an existing modern PC/laptop to mouse on your retro system.

-If you feel a bit more adventurous and would like to build a stand-alone adaptor device, I have also designed a board and written code to do this using a Raspberry Pico microcontroller (To be published).
+If you feel a bit more adventurous and would like to build a stand-alone adaptor device, I have also designed a board and written code to do this using a Raspberry Pico microcontroller.

 The adaptor has been tested to work against DOS and Windows 95 serial mouse drivers so far.

 # Linux version

-A version usable under Linux can be found under the 'linux' subdirectory.
+Tested to work also on a Raspberry Pi.

+The Linux version can be found under the 'linux' subdirectory.
 I wrote this as a prototype before moving on to writing a Raspberry Pico implementation of the same.

 The mouse is by default captured in exclusive mode so you can use it without worrying about sending inputs to the system running it.
 Non-exclusive mode is also supported.